-Retail sales figures track the dollar value of merchandise sold within the retail trade.
+Retail sales figures track the dollar value of merchandise sold to consumers within the retail trade.

 Why This Matters

-They are closely watched as an indicator of economic activity.
-They are also one of the “main economic indicators” used by the OECD, and are one of the main leading economic indicators used in predictions of future GDP growth (OECD iLibrary, 2013; Koenig, Dolmas & Piger, 2001).
+Retail sales are closely watched as an indicator of economic activity.
+They are also one of the main economic indicators used by the OECD, and are one of the main leading economic indicators used in predictions of future GDP growth (OECD iLibrary, 2013; Koenig, Dolmas & Piger, 2001).

 The figures are closely watched by both economists and investors because consumer spending drives much of the economy, and they provide a strong picture of the robustness of that spending.
 Governments, policy makers and businesses rely on these indicators to forecast their revenue projections for the year, which often determines how much they plan to invest in or cut from local services, programming or projects.

 Measurement and Limitations

-Retail sales data is used as an indicator of the health of the economy since it is a strong indicator of the level of consumer spending.
+Retail sales data are used as an indicator of the health of the economy since it is a strong indicator of the level of consumer spending.
 However, they should be interpreted with caution since consumer spending can be affected by credit cycles, the health of the housing market, and other factors.
-For this reason they should be used alongside other indicators of the health of the economy, as well as indicators of consumer income and wealth, to get a clearer picture of the health of the economy.
+For this reason retail sales should be used alongside other economic indicators, as well as indicators of consumer income and wealth, to get a clearer picture of the health of the economy.